mindginative/mindginative.github.io/content/post/install-ffmpeg-from-source-ubuntu-win10.md

 I got tired of copy/pasting the script from the [wiki](https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu).
 I also needed a script where I could drop into my build server.
 There are couple of examples online, I've tried some of those, and some are a bit outdated now.

-I ripped off the FFmpeg compilation and dropped into a simple bash script.
+I ripped off the FFmpeg compilation steps and dropped into a simple bash script.
 All I needed to do now is just:

 * `sudo installer.sh`
 * `sudo uninstaler.sh`